andriesfc/result-for-kotlin/core/README.md

 ### A function returning a result

 A function returning will result in a single instance of typw `Result<E,T>`.
-By convention the left type (E) represents the specific error.
-From here onwards there are many ways you can go (staying with `computeNextPayDate()` function.
+By convention the left type (`E`) represents the specific error.
+From here onwards there are many ways you can go (staying with `computeNextPayDate()` function:

-The _ResultK_ offers 3 standard ways of to deal with such functions:

 1. Decomposing the result into a possible success value, and an application error.
 In such a case the application error maybe `null` .
 In such a case a developer must test for a null error before continuing on the happy path: